PMEGP – Guide (PMEGP Loan, Online Application)

 - Hills: Maximum Rs.1.5 lakhs.

-- PMEGP loan details: The fundamental parameter can be broken up as following for a comprehensive picture of the subsidy granted for PMEGP application:
+- PMEGP loan details: The fundamental parameter can be broken up as follows for a comprehensive picture of the subsidy granted for the PMEGP application:

 - The funding gap is provided as the Term Loan by the banks.